Links on Android Authority may earn us a commission. Learn more.

-This year, power users are no doubt super excited about the Samsung Galaxy S21 Ultra.
+Power users are no doubt super excited about the Samsung Galaxy S21 Ultra.
 It has all the specs, all the cameras, and all the juice you need to power through a day (or two) of heavy smartphone use.
 While that’s great for the enthusiast crowd, they represent but a tiny fraction of the overall smartphone-buying population.
 Most people don’t need all those bleeding-edge specs and features (or all that money drained from their bank accounts).

 Enter the Samsung Galaxy S21.
 This phone isn’t for power users.
-In fact, if you’re a power user, I can guarantee that the Galaxy S21 is not the phone for you.
+In fact, if you’re a power user, I can guarantee the Galaxy S21 is not the phone for you.

 This might be a surprising development for some because the Galaxy S line has a deep history rooted in being the “best of the best.”
 This year, though, Samsung has tossed that out the window and tried to establish the vanilla Galaxy S21 as something else: the best device you can get at a price most flagship phone buyers can afford.
 But did it succeed?